akashuv-21/parase/README.md

 We offer inference scripts that let you request results from various document parsing services.
 For more details, refer to this [README](https://huggingface.co/datasets/upstage/dp-bench/blob/main/scripts/README.md).

+To help you get started, sample output results for each service are available in the `dataset/sample_results` folder.

 ### Evaluation
 The benchmark dataset can be found in the `dataset` folder.
 It contains a wide range of document layouts, from text-heavy pages to complex tables, enabling a thorough evaluation of the parser’s performance.